lkesteloot/unsong/unsong.md

 “People love conspiracy theories,” Ana said.
 “But they found his body, and besides, the Comet King isn’t the sort to retire and go farm yams somewhere.”

 “People do love conspiracy theories,” said Simeon, “and rich people get a chance to indulge in them.
 My hobby for the past few years has been tracking the Comet King.
 And no, I didn’t find any smoking guns, but—you know our man John?
 We only know two things about him.
 He’s a priest.
 And he’s an old friend of the Captain’s.
 Well, I collect old photographs from Royal Colorado, and the man’s a dead ringer for the Comet King’s right-hand man, Father John Ellis.
 So I started reading about this ship.
 This mysterious Captain Nemo shows up one day, shrouds himself in mystery, but has intimate knowledge of the Comet King’s yacht.
 And he’s a friend of John Ellis’s.
-And he’s got a certain…well, everyone obeys him without question.
+And he’s got a certain... well, everyone obeys him without question.
 So what am I to think?”

 A chill went down Ana’s spine.
 She had only been very young when the Comet King died, but even she could remember the gravity of the moment.
 He had been someone impossible, something out of legend, a different sort of person entirely.
 Then he was gone.
-If he were still alive… “The Captain looks nothing like the Comet King,” she said.
+If he were still alive...
+“The Captain looks nothing like the Comet King,” she said.
 “I’ve seen pictures.
 The Captain is big.
 The Comet King is rail-thin.
 And there was the body.”

 “You think people like that can’t change bodies as easily as we change clothes?” said Simeon.
 “Heck, if I wanted to pull the same thing Jalaketu did, I’d bribe the Lady into making a golem that looked just like me, kill off the golem, bury the body, then hit the donuts until I wasn’t so thin anymore.
 Whatever I couldn’t disguise, I’d hide.
 They say the Comet King had weird eyes,  like the night sky.
 Why doesn’t Captain Nemo take off his sunglasses?”